Farm of the Child

 Affiliation:Catholic Lay Apostolate

-Type of Placement:Teachers, medical professionals, social workers, arts & recreation professionals, psychologists, pastoral ministers, construction/maintenance, agriculture, vocational programs, house parents, administrators, and business/finance.
+Type of Placement:The majority of volunteers serve as teachers or medical professionals; there are limited placements available for those skilled and/or certified in the following areas: social workers, arts & recreation professionals, psychologists, pastoral ministers, construction/maintenance, agriculture, vocational programs, house parents, administrators, and business/finance.

 Service Area:Farm of the Child is located in the rural, coastal town of Trujillo, Honduras, Central America.

 Service Length:Missionaries have a choice of serving for 15 or 27 months.
 Typically, missionaries spend August and September in language school in Guatemala and then travel together to Honduras around October where they begin their service in Honduras.
 Missionaries may discern to stay for a 2nd year.